rust-vmm/vhost-device/staging/vhost-device-gpu/README.md

 Currently this crate requires some necessary bits in order to move the crate out of staging:

-- Achieving a minimum of ~87% code coverage in the main vhost-device repository, which requires some additional unit tests to increase code coverage.
 - Addition of CLI arguments to specify the exact number of capsets and use a default capset configuration when no capset is specified rather than using hard-coded capset value.